aptech/docs/docs/CR-strctoposix.rst

 Purpose
 ----------------

-Converts string dates to a matrix containing dates in Posix date/time format, using the BSD strftime format specifiers.
+Converts string dates to a matrix containing dates in POSIX date/time format, using the BSD strftime format specifiers.

 Format
 ----------------